60Hz Smart LED TV

 As mentioned earlier, the V-Series replaces the E-Series, and although I wasn’t able to do a comparison of the two, I believe both series should have similar performance characteristics, with a slight edge going to the E-series, which was based on my notes and technical info I gathered.
 However, I truly can’t confirm which series has the overall better picture quality without doing a direct comparison.

-One other important note I’d like to mention about the two series: I’m making my “better picture quality” assumptions based on the cheaper Vxx5 variant of the V-series.
+One other important note about the “V” vs. “E” series is that I’m making my “better picture quality” assumptions based on the cheaper Vxx5 variant of the V-series.
 The Vxx6 is a closer technical match to the E-Series, as both of these displays have local dimming whereas the Vxx5 does not.
 With that said, the Vxx6 version may at least equal if not outperform the former E-Series, in my opinion.

 Design and Features